jarvist/PolaronMobility.jl/README.md

 ## Local installation

-These codes require Julia >0.6 .
-They are structured as a full Julia package, but and are registered with the central METADATA package repository.
+These codes require Julia >1.0 .

 To install, type the following at the Julia REPL: